 Our team came together at this hackathon for the love of baseball.
 Baseball is not considered as much as a global sport to the levels of saying soccer or basketball.
 We wanted to showcase the talents of baseball are growing outside the United States, and that some of the greatest players have played for Major League Baseball.

 Using the Lahman Baseball Database, Globall maps out the birthplace of over 19,000 past and present players to ever play in Major League Baseball.
-It allows you to sweep across the globe and see active mapping hotspots of high concentration of birthplaces.
-Globall would allow you to filter by country, year of birth, key position played, and team.
+It allows the user to see a high concentration of baseball players around the globe.
+It would allow you to filter by country, year of birth, key position played, and team.

 Due to time constraints and processing of data, we limited the search query of the database to process only Ontario, Canada for our prototype to run smoothly.

 We didn’t take into account that there could be some duplicate name overlap as discovered during the early test of the web application.

 We used Microsoft Bing Image Search to pull MLB headshots for our player profiles.
 However, the image search results were inconsistent in terms of sizing and image quality.